hzheng40/f110_planning_example/README.md

 roslaunch planning_example planning_toy.launch
 ```

+In RVIZ, use the ```2D Pose Estimate``` tool to set the start point on the map.
+Then use the ```2D Nav Goal``` tool to set the goal point on the map.
+Once the algorithm runs for the first time, changing either the start point or the goal point will trigger the planning.

+The green cubes in the visualization represents the expansion frontier.
+The red cubes represents the visited set.
+And the blue cube represents the current node.
+The gree path represents the path found by the algorithm.

 The default algorithm used is A*, to change to Dijkstra's, change the variable ```self.use_astar``` to ```False``` in ```scripts/planning_toy.py```.